Remi-Coulom/joedb/doc/source/file_format.rst

 uint64_t file length (checkpoint #2)
 ======== ===========================

 Each checkpoint is a 64-bit file length, repeated twice.
 A checkpoint is valid if the two copies are identical.
 The current checkpoint is the highest valid checkpoint.
-Each checkpoint is written in alternance.
+Each checkpoint is written alternately.

 This checkpoint system is designed to ensure crash recovery.
 If the actual length of the file is not equal to the current checkpoint when opening a joedb file, then it is necessary to perform crash recovery.